remarkety/slate/source/index.html.md

 --------- | ------- | ---------
 Content-Type | application/json; charset=UTF-8 |
 x-event-type | The event type | customers/update
-x-token | Your API Key | abc123
-x-domain | Your domain (optional) | my.store.com
+x-token | Your API Key (not necessary on client-side events) | abc123 x-domain | Your domain (optional) | my.store.com
-x-platform | Your e-commerce platform | MAGENTO1
+x-platform | Your e-commerce platform (optional) | MAGENTO1

 The `body` of the request is simply the event JSON itself.
 <aside class="notice">
 Your API Key and Store Id can be found on your Integrations page.
+<strong>If integrating client-side, don't expose this variable!</strong>
 </aside>